How we're making our gyms safe for you

 Are your tennis and squash courts available?

-Tennis courts will be open at clubs that have them and will be available to book as usual.
+Tennis courts will be open at centres that have them and will be available to book as usual.

 Will I be able to buy food and drink at the café?